An object representing a child process.

 The 'disconnect' event will be emitted when there are no messages in the process of being received, most likely immediately.

-Note that you can also call process.disconnect
+Note that you can also call process.disconnect in the child process.

 kill(?signal:String):Void